9 Warm Weather Hazards for Dogs—And How to Keep Your Pup Safe All Summer

 So you both can have the best time ever.

-I’m not here to put a damper on any excitement you may feel for the upcoming season, but taking a moment to fully prepare for the biggest hazards of the warmer months will, in the end, help you and your dog maximize your summer fun.
+There are two sides to every coin, though, and summer comes with its fair share of dangers for our dogs.
+We don’t mean to put a damper on your excitement, but taking a moment to prepare for the biggest hazards of the hot months will, in the end, help you and your pup maximize your summer fun.
+These are some of the most common dangers your pup may encounter this season.

+You’re probably already well aware of this nuisance to your own life.
 Pollen spares no creatures on this great green earth of ours.
 It can come for us all whether we live in rural, suburban, or urban environments, and, yes, it also comes for dogs.
-Grasses and other airborne irritants tend to explode beginning in the spring and peak in April, May, or June depending on where in the Northern Hemisphere you live (mold and dust mites can be a factor in pet allergies as well, though these are also issues in the colder months).
+Grasses and other airborne irritants tend to explode beginning in the spring and peak in April, May, or June depending on where in the Northern Hemisphere you live.

-Luckily, this hazard is almost never life-threatening.
-Dogs can experience discomfort, though, so look out for sneezing attacks, crusty eyes, and excessive itching, and consider taking the pup to your vet if they can’t stop scratching, it disrupts their sleep, or they look generally miserable.
+The good news is that allergies are almost never life-threatening.
+Dogs can experience discomfort, though, so keep an eye out for symptoms.
+Allergies may show up as sneezing attacks, crusty eyes, and excessive itching.
+Take your pup to the vet if they can’t stop scratching, their sleep is disrupted, or they look generally miserable.

 Veterinarian Dr. Stephanie Liff, the medical director and owner of Pure Paws Vet Careopens in new tab in Brooklyn and New York City, recommends a HEPA filter for your air conditioner to help mitigate a dog’s experience with allergies.
 If you live in an apartment building, ask your management to turn filters over.